preciousplasticdublin/preciousplasticdublin.github.io/index.md

 ---

-# Big News:
+# Big News: Work on the Ballymun Workshop is almost complete and so we would be very appreciative if all caps could be sent there from now on.

-Work on the Ballymun Workshop is almost complete and so we would be very appreciative if all caps could be sent there from now on.
+Please send all caps to: Precious Plastic Dublin @ Ballymun Youthreach Beside Library, Ballymun Road, Dublin 11.

 # Who we are and what we do: